rpattichis/AI4All-Med/Neural-Network-playground.md

-# TERMS
+# Basic terms
 1. DATA = 2-dimensional points.
-2. INPUTS = FEATURES = One-dimensional X1 and X2.
+3. INPUTS = FEATURES = One-dimensional X1 and X2.
 Others are two-dimensional.
-3. Neurons multiply their inputs and add a bias.
+4. Neurons multiply their inputs and add a bias.
 Line thickness = weight.
-4. OUTPUT = COLOR overlaid over training and testing data.
+5. OUTPUT = COLOR overlaid over training and testing data.
+6. Noise is a random change to the DATA.
+Note that it changes both training and testing datasets.

 # Setup
 Right-click to open [Neural Networks Playground Website in a separate window](https://playground.tensorflow.org/).